leosum1/Capstone-DataScience/README.md

 How do you evaluate how many of the words come from foreign languages?

 Can you think of a way to increase the coverage -- identifying words that may not be in the corpora or using a smaller number of words in the dictionary to cover the same number of phrases?

+## Rpub
+Does the link lead to an HTML page describing the exploratory analysis of the training data set?

+Has the data scientist done basic summaries of the three files?
+Word counts, line counts and basic data tables?

+Has the data scientist made basic plots, such as histograms to illustrate features of the data?

+Was the report written in a brief, concise style, in a way that a non-data scientist manager could appreciate?